sstevens2/MDTP/4YCM/4YCM_Report.md

 In the past year, I have also worked on the population dynamics of many dominant freshwater bacteria, focusing on two groups (which represent roughly family level) for which we have multiple single-amplified genomes (SAGs) and sequence-discrete populations.
 Genetically distinct populations within roughly species level groups of the acI actinobacterial lineage living in the same lake had different seasonal abundance patterns, suggesting these populations were also ecologically distinct.
-In contrast, sympatric LD12 populations were much less genetically differentiated and had similar temporal abundance patterns.
+In contrast, sympatric LD12 alphaproteobacterial populations were much less genetically differentiated and had similar temporal abundance patterns.
 This suggests that within one lake, some freshwater lineages harbor genetically discrete (but still closely related) and ecologically distinct populations, while other lineages are composed of less differentiated populations with overlapping niches.
 I have submitted the manuscript for this project on bioRxiv, a biology preprint server and it will soon be submitted to Nature Communications.

 The manuscripts for both of these projects are attached to this report.